 Dr. Lukinbeal is one of the three founding editors of Aether: the Journal of Media Geography (www.aetherjournal.org) and one of three founding book series editors for Media Geography at Mainz (Stuttgart: Franz Steiner Verlag, Publishing).
-He will soon be announced as one of five new editors for GeoHumanities, an academic journal that will be launched in 2015 by the Association of American Geography in cooperation with Routledge publishers.
+He is one of the four Associate Editors for GeoHumanities, an academic journal launched in 2015 by the Association of American Geography in cooperation with Routledge publishers.

-During his stay as Guest Professor of the Center for Intercultural Studies (ZIS) he will held a course at the Geography department and give a public lecture.
-Furthermore he will be involved in the plans for research and the consultations regarding the collective editing of the conjoint Book Series as well as the input in the curricula of the master`s degree courses “Globalisierung, Medien und Kultur” at the Geography Department / Mainz University.
+During his stay as Guest Professor of the Center for Intercultural Studies (ZIS) he hold a course at the Geography department and gave a public lecture.
+Furthermore he was involved in the plans for research and the consultations regarding the collective editing of the conjoint Book Series as well as the input in the curricula of the master`s degree courses “Globalisierung, Medien und Kultur” at the Geography Department / Mainz University.